Approximation of holomorphic maps from Runge domains to affine algebraic varieties: Preliminaries

 A subset $Y$ of an open set $\Omega\subset\mathbf{C}^n$ is said to be a Nash subset of $\Omega$ if and only if for every $y_0\in\Omega$ there exists a neighborhood $U$ of $y_0$ in $\Omega$ and there exist Nash functions $f_1,\ldots,f_s$ on $U$ such that

-The fact from \cite{Tw} stated below explains the relation between Nash and algebraic sets. \begin{proposition} Let $X$ be an irreducible Nash subset of an open set $\Omega\subset\mathbf{C}^n.$ Then there exists an algebraic subset $Y$ of $\mathbf{C}^n$ such that $X$ is an analytic irreducible component of $Y\cap\Omega.$ Conversely, every analytic irreducible component of $Y\cap\Omega$ is an irreducible Nash subset of $\Omega.$ \end{proposition}
+The following proposition explains the relation between Nash and algebraic sets (cf. \cite{Tw}). \begin{proposition} Let $X$ be an irreducible Nash subset of an open set $\Omega\subset\mathbf{C}^n.$ Then there exists an algebraic subset $Y$ of $\mathbf{C}^n$ such that $X$ is an analytic irreducible component of $Y\cap\Omega.$ Conversely, every analytic irreducible component of $Y\cap\Omega$ is an irreducible Nash subset of $\Omega.$ \end{proposition}